-Sometimes it means cost savings on child care with the support of a grandparent in the home – or eliminating the need for elderly care by having children or grandchildren care for an older relative under one roof as opposed to expensive retirement communities or nursing homes.
+Sometimes it means cost savings on child care with the support of a grandparent in the home – or eliminating the need for elderly care by having children or grandchildren care for an older relative under one roof instead of expensive retirement communities or nursing homes.
 Multiple generations sharing one home also means that the budget for a home can be increased by pooling the smaller individual budgets of family members who would have to purchase their own home.

 Ultimately, a multigenerational home or a larger home with many family members living under one roof can mean significant cost savings and a sharing of the family duties for a more manageable life.

 In a home like this 4864-sq.-ft.
-Traditional style residence, which has 5 bedroom suites, different members of a mulitgenerational family can have their own private areas – with access to balconies – and contrubute to the expense of building and maintaining the house (Plan #130-1017).
+Traditional style residence, which has 5 bedroom suites, different members of a multigenerational family can have their own private areas – with access to balconies – and contribute to the expense of building and maintaining the house (Plan #130-1017).

 Privacy and Functionality

-Some of the best multigenerational, or 4500 to 5000 square foot, floor plans keep versatility, privacy and functionality in mind.
-Because there are a variety of ages and family members with different special needs living under one roof, it’s important that a floorplan consider all the possible scenarios for a large or growing family.
+Some of the best multigenerational, or 4500 to 5000 square foot, floor plans keep versatility, privacy, and functionality in mind.
+Because there are various ages and family members with different special needs living under one roof, a floorplan must consider all the possible scenarios for a large or growing family.
 Because these homes typically stand the test of time, it’s also critical that the right floor plan remains versatile as the family dynamic changes.

-For instance, the in-laws might be active and healthy right now but if they are moving in to your multigenerational or 4500 square foot home for the long haul, their future mobility and health should be considered.
+For instance, the in-laws might be active and healthy right now, but if they move into your multigenerational or 4500 square foot home for the long haul, their future mobility and health should be considered.
 Building the in-law suite on a first level – or with access to an elevator – will be important as stairs become an issue for an older family member.
 And kitchens, bathrooms, and doorways should be designed with wheelchairs or walkers in mind.
 Some family members may even decide to build their in-law suites equipped with emergency alert buttons in the event an ill relative needs quick assistance from a family member in the main house.

 On the opposite side of the spectrum, many grown children with debilitating student loan debt and few job prospects may move back in with Mom or Dad to save a little money of their own.
 But having a 20-something coming home at all hours of the night or inviting buddies over for video-game marathons may be more than the parents want to put up with.
 Many multigenerational homes or house plans for 5000 square feet are designed with living quarters completely separate from the main home, even with private entrances.
 If you never want to see a pile of laundry or empty pizza boxes left around your home by your 22-year-old child, you may consider a suite or apartment-style section of your home to accommodate your Millennial family members.